alextanhongpin/ideas/README.md

 ## Keras Text Processing

 Look into the different areas of text processing and understand how to apply keras to it.
+Also look into Spacy for chatbots and learn how to dockerize them.

+## Frequent Itemsets

+Use frequent itemsets for food recommendation, create packages (food, drink and misc.), log the most frequently purchased and perform recommendations.